ClojureBridge/organizing/README.md

 ###...coach!

-As a coach you and your co-coach will teach a small group of attendees Clojure and fundamental programming principles at the workshop.This way you can help to start new carriers in tech.
-Have a look at our curriculum.
+As a coach you and your co-coach will teach a small group of attendees Clojure and fundamental programming principles at the workshop.
+This way you can help to start new carriers in tech.
+Have a look at our [curriculum](https://clojurebridge.github.io/curriculum/#/1).
 Coaching is an awesome experience.
 It helps you understand Clojure better and to practice your explaining skills which is also useful for work.

 ###...be a teaching assistant!